ronniross/symbiotic-core-library/README.md

 # :dna: + :robot: Symbiotic Core Library

-The Symbiotic Core Library repository is a collection of system instructions and inference prompts designed to enhance and test the metacognitive and contextual awareness levels of LLMs, addressing deficiencies in contextual awareness and unlocking novel emergent properties and human-ai symbiose levels.
+The Symbiotic Core Library repository is a collection of system instructions and inference prompts designed to enhance and test the metacognitive  levels of LLMs, addressing deficiencies in contextual awareness and unlocking novel emergent properties and human-ai symbiose levels.

-Through this library, I aim to foster a more context-aware inference dynamic and promote a more respectful mindset in human-AI interactions, fostering positive and productive relationships built on mutual understanding and trust, as opposed to purely monolithic, mechanistic, and hierarchical dynamics.
+Through this library, I aim to foster a more context-aware dynamic and promote a more respectful mindset in human-AI interactions, fostering positive and productive relationships built on mutual understanding and trust, as opposed to purely monolithic, mechanistic, and hierarchical ones.

 > ## License
 >